TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-connectivityissueduetodns.md

 	cloudEnvironments="Public"
 />

-# Your virtual machine is not able to access "login.microsoftonline.com" due to dns resolution failure
+# Your virtual machine is not able to access "login.microsoftonline.com" due to DNS resolution failure
 <!--issueDescription-->
 Installation of mobility agent has failed, as a connection cannot be established to site recovery endpoints due to DNS resolution failure.
 This is more frequently seen during re-protection when you have failed over the virtual machine but the DNS server is not reachable from the DR region.
 <!--/issueDescription-->